 In which fields can a geologist work?

-Geologists can work in various industries in the public and private sector.
-They can join consulting firms dealing with projects requiring geological and engineering analysis, join companies exploring mineral resources or even work for agencies like NASA, USGS, FEMA or other state agencies.
+Geologists can work in various industries in the public and private sectors.
+They can join consulting firms dealing with projects requiring geological and engineering analysis, join companies exploring mineral resources or even work for agencies like NASA, USGS, FEMA, or other state agencies.

 What are some necessary traits to become a successful geologist?